andreas-wagner-dev/kafka-server-embedded/README.md

 # embedded-kafka-server

-Demonstration how to use all components of Kafka API (producer, cunsumer, inculuding server) embedded in a single java progaram.
+Demonstration how to use all components of Kafka API (producer, cunsumer, including server) embedded in a single java progaram.

 ```
 package com.kafka.embedded;